 In the discouraging times, when God felt so absent from my life, I immediately thought that I had heard wrong or done something wrong.
 I knew my heart—no matter how much I tried—was incredibly capable of sin.
 Yes, I had moved on from the “big sins,” the ones that seem to upset us Christians so.
 Only to realize that God doesn’t have the same measuring stick we hold; jealousy, envy, pride, anger (not the righteous kind), and even looking at someone else and wishing you could be them, have what they have, or be the “Christian” they are are—all sins too.
 I had not, nor will I in this life, entirely move away from those.
 They are the tough ones.

-But I have learned and grown to be comfortable in a few things about my God that settles my heart and offers me peace when there is turmoil.
-After all my years of daily reading his word, praying, creating journals, attending Bible studies, and filling out workbooks, I know less about God than I thought I did when I was 30.
+But I have learned and grown to be comfortable in a few things about my God, things that settle my heart and offers me peace when there is turmoil.
+After all my years of daily reading his Word, praying, creating journals, attending Bible studies, and filling out workbooks, I know less about God than I thought I did when I was 30.
 While my relationship with him has grown deeper and more dear, I have realized my human understanding cannot comprehend his greatness.
-The boxes I tried to fit the Creator of the universe in, could not contain him.
+The boxes I tried to fit the Creator of the universe into, could not contain him.
 He is so much more broad, grand, astonishing, and magnificent than the simplicity of my theology or the limits of my expectations.
 His ways are above ours and honestly, who can know the mind of God?
 Because of who he is, I have come to be confident that I can trust him, even when I don’t understand.

 Incomprehensible, True Love